About the National Council for Social Security Fund

 On August 1, 2000, the Central Committee of CPC and the State Council decided to establish the National Social Security Fund (NSSF) and the National Council for Social Security Fund (SSF) to manage and operate the assets of NSSF.

-NSSF serves as the social security strategic reserve centralized by the central government to supplement and adjust the social security spending during the peak time period of the aging of population.
+NSSF serves as the national social security reserve fund to supplement and adjust the social security spending such as social insurance during the peak time period of the aging of population.
 The funding sources of NSSF include fiscal allocation from the central government ,the transfer of state-owned capital and the fund investment proceeds, capital raised by other methods approved by the State Council.

-SSF, a government agency at the ministerial level directly under the State Council of the People’s Republic of China, is an independent legal institution responsible for the management and operation of NSSF.
+SSF, a government agency at the ministerial level directly under the State Council of the People’s Republic of China, is responsible for the management and operation of NSSF.

 Responsibilities of the SSF

 ◎To manage the capital allocated by the central government, the capital and equity assets derived from reduction or transfer of state-owned shares and capital raised by other methods;